theme-next/theme-next.org/source/docs/third-party-services/math-equations.md

 mathjax: true
 ---

-NexT provides two render engines for displaying Math Equations.
+NexT provides two render engines for displaying Math Equations: MathJax and KaTeX.

-If you choose to use this feature, you don't need to manually import any JS or CSS.
-You just need to choose a render engine and turn on `enable` for it (located in {% label primary@theme config file %}).
+To use this feature, you just need to choose a render engine and turn on `enable` for it (located in {% label primary@theme config file %}).
+Then you need to install the **corresponding Hexo Renderer** to fully support the display of Math Equations - Only turn on `enable` **may not let you see the displayed equations correctly**.
+The corresponding Hexo Renderer engine will be [provided below](#Render-Engines).

 {% note warning %}
-Only turning on `enable` **cannot let you see the displayed equations correctly**, you need to install the **corresponding Hexo Renderer** to fully support the display of Math Equations.
-The corresponding Hexo Renderer per engine will be [provided below](#Render-Engines).
+Except for the required renderer, any other Hexo plugins are unnecessary and there is no need to manually import any JS or CSS files.
+If you have installed plugins such as `hexo-math`, they may conflict with the built-in render engine of NexT.
 {% endnote %}

 ### Settings